elenadkrayneva/Elena-Krayneva-Data-Portfolio/00-Portfolio-Website/README.md

 3. **UX Optimization:** Fine-tuning the navigation and layout responsiveness for a seamless user experience.
 4. **Chatbot Integration:** Embedding the AI career strategist to allow users to query my experience in real-time.
 5. **Deployment:** Automating the build and hosting process using **Vercel** for high performance and reliability.

+### Role of Antigravity AI
+Antigravity served as the primary engine for rapid development, handling several distinct categories of tasks:
+- **UX/UI Design:** Developing the layout, refining the grid structure, and ensuring responsive behavior across all viewports.
+- **Content Strategy:** Writing and refining professional summaries, project descriptions, and skill categorizations to ensure clarity and professional tone.
+- **AI Chatbot Integration:** Designing and implementing a custom AI career strategist chatbot that provides interactive insights into my professional background.
+- **Visual Assets:** Curating and implementing professional styling and assets using AI-driven creation tools.

 ## Key Strategic Decisions
 Several decisions were made to prioritize professionalism and credibility: